hfboyce/tableau_course/_sources/lessons/tableau1.md

 **Chris Stolte who is the Co-founder and technical advisor**
-- Phd is Computer Science (from Standford University)
+- Ph.D. in Computer Science (from Standford University)
 - Co-inventor on five software patents related to information visualization

 <img src="https://www.tableau.com/sites/default/files/pages/hanrahan_1.jpg"  width = "45%" alt="404 image" />

 **Pat Hanrahan who is the Co-founder and Chief Scientist**
-- Founding employee at Pixar Animation Studios
+- A founding employee at Pixar Animation Studios
 - Received three Academy Awards for his work in rendering and computer graphics research
 - Professor of Computer Science and Electrical Engineering at Stanford University, teaching computer graphics